reymon359/how-to-live/advices/Don't procrastinate/index.md

 You are not necessarily what you say.
 Behavior is a much better barometer of what you are than words.
 What you do in your present moments is the only indicator of what you are as a person.

+By identifying why you procrastinate, you can begin to hash out a plan to avoid this and increase your productivity.
+It can be as simple as taking a 5 minute Facebook break for every hour you work, or stepping out to get some air at the end of a long period of focused work.
+Take a night off to go dancing or to your favourite yoga class, or spend your Sunday hiking or barbecuing with friends.
+Whatever you choose to do, strive for balance!

 ## Quotes

 > Putting it off, in fact, doesn’t even exist.
 You simply do, and those things you don’t do, in reality, are just undone, rather than postponed.